Market Insight

 Potential investment opportunities exist across the entire U.S. manufacturing value chain By taking a broad thematic approach to investing in U.S. manufacturing, investors can potentially access exposure to companies that could be poised to benefit from U.S. legislation incentivizing more domestic manufacturing, alongside peripheral industries such as auto makers, defense contractors, and construction.

-Investors interested in this trend may consider a targeted ETF, which could be used in place of traditional sectors such as industrials or as a satellite position to complement a diversified core, such as the iShares U.S. Manufacturing ETF (MADE), or an actively managed ETF that can potentially capture the themes of U.S. manufacturing and reshoring, such as the BlackRock Large Cap Value ETF (BLCV) which is actively managed by Tony DeSpirito and the BlackRock Income & Value Team.
+Investors interested in this trend may consider a targeted ETF, which could be used in place of traditional sectors such as industrials or as a satellite position to complement a diversified core, such as the iShares U.S. Manufacturing ETF (MADE), or an actively managed ETF that can potentially capture the themes of U.S. manufacturing and reshoring, such as the iShares Large Cap Value Active ETF (BLCV) which is actively managed by Tony DeSpirito and the BlackRock Income & Value Team.

 iShares Funds